needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/extending-xri.md

 ## Extending Interactors

 You can derive from the `XRBaseInteractor` and/or `XRBaseControllerInteractor` abstract base classes to define your own way of interacting with the world.
-Unity currently provides Direct (collision) and Ray Interactors, but you can decide how you want the user to choose objects in the world and what they can do with them (though typically you do the latter by deriving from the Base Interactable class).
+Unity currently provides different interactors for poke, near, and far interaction, but you can decide how you want the user to choose objects in the world and what they can do with them (though typically you do the latter by deriving from the `XRBaseInteractable` class).

 In addition to standard Unity callbacks, you can override the following methods and properties: